mike-weiner/display-event-locations-tec/README.md

 ### 2.0
 * Released on July 8, 2019
-* Added: Settings page titled "Display Event Locations for The Events Calendar" has been added as as sub-menu page under the "Setting" section in the backend
+* Added: Settings page titled "Display Event Location for The Events Calendar" has been added as as sub-menu page under the "Setting" section in the backend
 * Added: /includes/
 * Added: /includes/settings-page/admin-menu.php
 * Added: /includes/settings-page/settings-page.php